Five of Chicago's Best Spas

 by Roberta Sotonoff

-Here is a summary of the signature treatments at Chicago's four best spas:
+Here is a summary of the signature treatments at five of Chicago's best spas:

 THE CARLTON CLUB SPA, RITZ CARLTON

 The reception area welcomes with sleek furniture, delicate music and low lighting that's makes you feel simultaneously chic and cozy.
 A really nice touch is the individual dressing areas in the locker room.

 Attention to detail rules here.
 Just lie down on the massage table and feel the warmth of the towel around the face piece.
 Then inhale the sweet scents of olive leaf, grapeseed, lavender, chamomile and ylang ylang (flower of the cananga tree).

 Their signature treatment, the 85-minute Herbal Infusion Massage, begins with exfoliation.
 The brush used to increase circulation feels both stimulating and relaxing.
 It’s one of the things that makes therapy unique.
 Ah!
 A warm chamomile, lavender and marigold mixture is rubbed on the body.
 Then both pressure point and Lomi Lomi techniques (large, broad strokes using forearms and elbows) are utilized.
 Turn onto your back and feel a warm towel under your neck.
 You are so relaxed your body feels like jelly.
 The final touch is a soothing body milk application.
 Guests are also invited to use the pool, sauna, whirlpool, or just relax on the sundeck and enjoy awesome city views.

 The newest of Chicago’s posh hotels has a spa to match.
 The dimly lit reception area is chic and inviting.
 Done in browns, beiges and furnished with large comfortable chairs, ladies lounge aids in oozing away the day’s tensions.